Food rationing in La Manche during the Second World War

-For 5 years, ration tickets will be the most precious of all pieces of paper
+For 5 years, ration coupons will be the most valuable of all pieces of paper

 The German occupation quickly aroused a considerable number of requisitions of all kinds, particularly in agricultural products.
 La Manche, a rural department, soon suffered from supply problems.
 As precious as banknotes, these paper tickets filled the wallets and – in part – the bellies of the “Manchois” (inhabitants of La Manche) for 5 years.
 This was one of the responses to the shortage of food and everyday consumer goods that took hold: we ration, each ticket gives the right to a share.
 But not everywhere or for everyone…